Should I consider hormone testing?

 If you are sexually active and you do not want to become pregnant, please take precautions and either use condoms or abstain while you are coming off of your hormonal birth control and having your hormones tested.

 Dr. Poppy does not place IUDs or prescribe every form of hormonal birth control.
 Dr. Poppy does prescribe some contraception.
-Aimee Alviar does not prescribe contraception.
+Aimee Alviar does not offer any type of contraception, but other providers may prescribe.
 Both Dr. Poppy and Aimee will remove IUDs and implants.

 Do I need a Pap or Pelvic Exam.
 Can we do that at the time of consultation?